top of page

 CPR keeps blood flowing to the brain and other vital organs until advanced medical help can take over.

-For more comprehensive training for performing CPR on an infant, register for Infant CPR’s online infant CPR class.
+For more comprehensive training for performing CPR on an infant, register for our online infant CPR class.
+It Takes 30 minutes.
+Includes video demonstrations and a certificate of completion.

 How to perform CPR on a child (ages 1-8)